Here's where Patriots stand in ESPN's preseason 2023 NFL Power Rankings

 It's hard to picture the Patriots reaching the postseason if Jones doesn't improve his performance by a couple levels in 2023.
 The division and the conference are loaded with top-tier quarterbacks and high-scoring offenses.
 The Patriots' schedule is among the hardest in the league, and one of the primary reasons why is the abundance of quality quarterbacks they have to face.
 The list includes Josh Allen (twice), Aaron Rodgers (twice), Tua Tagovailoa (twice), Dak Prescott, Patrick Mahomes, Derek Carr, Russell Wilson, Jimmy Garoppolo and Justin Herbert.

-The Patriots have a really good defense, but they won't win 9-11 games by keeping opponents under 20 points consistently.
+The Patriots have a really good defense, but they won't win nine or more games by keeping opponents under 20 points consistently.
 The offense will have to do its part and score a couple points more than the 21.2 per game it averaged last season.
 Jones will shoulder much of the burden in that regard.